 Office of the Rector of the University

+Office of the Director General of the University Dr. Mira Klish

-• The Center will serve as an academic umbrella for research in the fields of air and space strength, will promote programs of study and will provide academic sponsorship for students studying and writing research on -related topics.
+• The Center will serve as an academic umbrella for research in the fields of air and space strength, will promote programs of study and will provide academic sponsorship for students studying and writing research on aeronautical-related topics.

 • The Center will carry out projects for industry and for the security forces according to calls for proposals to be published by them.